Selected Graduate Courses

 The syllabi on this page are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License.

 Born out of my scholarly and personal concerns with political possibilities—and informed, no doubt, by my connection to Latina/o/x Studies—I believe that the most effective teaching, regardless of discipline, helps students to become active and productive members of their communities.
-Where education has lost sight of its origins in preparing critical democratic citizens, I seek to remedy this loss of mission in my classrooms.
-Specifically, I find that the communication discipline is uniquely suited for this role because it is situated to empower students to more fully understand and (re)appropriate institutions of power for the betterment of humanity.
+Where education has lost sight of its origins in preparing a critical democratic polity, I seek to remedy this loss of mission in my classrooms.
+Specifically, I find that my home discipline of communication studies is uniquely suited for this role because it is situated to empower students to more fully understand and (re)appropriate institutions of power for the betterment of humanity.
 Communication in general, and symbolic action in particular, plays an enormous role in both supporting and breaking down relations, structures of power, and domination.
-Hence, I see my primary role as a teacher as enabling my students to recognize and act within and outside these structures as citizens striving to improve the quality of life for all people.
+Hence, I see my primary role as a teacher as enabling my students to recognize and act within and outside these structures as people striving to improve the quality of life for all.
 In short, I act on the ideal that what we do in the classroom has effects beyond our scholarly institutions, and what I do in the classroom can make my students better suited to address issues important to their communities.

 A key component of my teaching philosophy is the understanding that learning is a two-way street.
 Learning is a lifelong process that does not end at the conclusion of the class session, semester, or degree; as such, I make clear to my students that professors continue to learn new things from their own research and from student participation.
 I believe that students learn best when they play the central role in the learning process.
 I recognize that all students come from, to a lesser or greater degree, different socioeconomic, political, and cultural backgrounds, each offering a unique perspective on any given topic.
 Anything a student learns, then, is filtered through the particular lens of their experiences; in turn, each student has something important to offer the rest of the class, including the instructor.
 Ultimately, teaching is a humbling experience—one that forces me to confront various degrees of recalcitrance and constantly revisit how I approach students, materials, and my own research.

 In the classroom, I seek to put this teaching philosophy into practice in various ways.
 First, I try as much as possible to turn control of discussions about the material over to the students.
 Sometimes lectures cannot be avoided; and I am comfortable in my role in such situations and in my lecturing style, which often involves the use of multimedia materials like Keynote, video clips, and audio clips.
 When I am more central to disseminating information, I often use focused questions, free-writing assignments, and timed group work to facilitate student engagement in the course materials.
-Second, I encourage discussions and dialogues to flow beyond the classroom through participation in course email lists, online forums, and/or blogs.
-I have found these virtual forums for discussion to be optimal for students who are more reticent in classroom dialogues.
-Such extension of in-class discussions has the added benefit of further fostering a sense of community amongst enrolled students, and producing a space for students to relate their personal experiences to the course materials in a manner that makes those materials more germane to their lives.
-Third, I have become a firm believer in group-work in the classroom because it empowers students in their own learning.
+Second, I encourage discussions and dialogues to flow beyond the classroom through participation in community forums, and public speaking events, and course blogs.
+Such extension of in-class discussions has the added benefit of further fostering a sense of community amongst enrolled students, and tapping into spaces for students to relate their personal experiences to the course materials in a manner that makes those materials more germane to their lives.
+Third, I have become a firm believer in group-work and problem-solving in the classroom because it empowers students in their own learning.
 Fourth, when it is appropriate to the setting (i.e., in the graduate classroom and advanced undergraduate classes), I have begun embracing the Socratic method as a means to prod students to dig more deeply into their critical reasoning skills and engage one another more actively in the teaching/learning process.
 Finally, I also bring my own research materials into the classroom—not to take advantage of the students as free labor, but to introduce them to rare archival and textual material that can enliven their experience of historical and contemporary phenomena.
 In the end, I am confident that my teaching methods help me achieve my philosophical goals and constantly refine my specific strategies as student learning styles demand and evolve over time.

 As my research agenda has sharpened over the years, so too have the attitudinal, theoretical, and practical perspectives I bring to bear in the classroom.
 Specifically, I seek more seriously to treat teaching as a transformative process that requires an active, enthusiastic commitment on the part of my students and myself.
 I have made an effort to ensure that students experience a critical voice in all class discussions and in the structural makeup of the course (e.g., in the formation of attendance policies, the choice of course readings, and the expectations for my actions).
 Although I still occasionally have the tendency to overestimate my students’ comprehension of course material and theoretical underpinnings, I strive consciously to create an environment that is respectful, enthusiastic, challenging, and open to discussion and inquiry.

-Looking back over my years as a scholar and teacher, I remain convinced of the importance of teaching methods that encourage students to become active participants in the classroom and beyond.
-In an era when teaching is too often understood as a service provided to consumers seeking degrees in service primarily of vocations, I think it is more important than ever that teaching destabilize foundations and foster the ability for students to be critical citizens (or what Rosa Eberly calls “citizen critics”) in an active democracy.
-In his pamphlet called “Student Social Action” (1962), Tom Hayden writes,
+Looking back over my years as a scholar and teacher, I am convinced of the importance of teaching methods that encourage students to become active participants in the classroom and beyond.
+In an era when teaching is too often understood as a service provided to consumers seeking vocational and professional degrees, I think it is more important than ever that teaching destabilize foundations and foster the ability for students to be critical participants in an active democracy.
+In his pamphlet titled “Student Social Action” (1962), Tom Hayden wrote,

 I believe education in a democracy should be threatening and renewing—threatening in that it should critically examine the deepest understandings of life, confronting taboo, habit, ritual, and personal ethics with a withering ‘why,’ unearthing the values that society buries for security’s sake, and exposing these to the sunlight of the inquiring mind; renewing in that it transmits human culture from generation to generation and place to place, transforming some parts, modifying others, concurring with still others, yet expressing reverence for the whole (p.
 12).